learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 What sort of code?
 All kinds!
 Some packages are quite small, like [isNumber][isNumber], a package that has one function: to check if a value is a number.
-Some packages are much, much more complicated.
+Some packages are much more complicated.
 Huge libraries and frameworks, including [React][react] and [Express][expjs], are available as npm packages.
-These more complicated packages are often _themselves_ built using a combination of other packages.
+These larger packages are often _themselves_ built using a combination of other packages.

 This modular design, the ability to build a package using other packages, allows for developers to continuously expand the JavaScript universe, creating new, more powerful tools and applications on top of existing, tried and tested code.

-## Introduce `npm install` and `package.json`
+## `npm install` and `package.json`

-All JavaScript labs on Learn rely on npm packages for their tests.
+All JavaScript labs on Learn.co rely on npm packages for their tests.
 Many use the `learn-browser` npm package, which is built using hundreds of supporting packages, including the test framework, [Mocha][mocha].

-The lesson itself doesn't actually contain all of these packages.
-Instead, it contains a list of _dependencies_ in a file called `package.json`.
+The lessons themselves don't actually contain all of these packages code.
+Instead, they contain a list of _dependencies_ in a file called `package.json`.

 The `package.json` file tells you (and `npm`) everything about what packages are required for a specific JavaScript application, listing out each package name.